PrestaShop/prestashop.github.io/news/_posts/2020-09-17-bc-break-part-1.md

 - If it is a major version, you need to check what has been changed to see whether you need to adjust your usage

+## Defining an API interface

+When a library is built to be used as a dependency, it must define its contract.
+This is the contract that is under the scope of SemVer, the contract that the library developers bound themselves to maintain.

+Developers can choose to exclude from this contract some part of the libraries.

+There are two ways to define this contract: explicitely or implicitely.

+Projects that have an explicit contract simply provide a description of the API interface it covers.
+It can be a PHP class, it can be a Web API endpoint, it can be a markup language used to interact with the dependency.

+However very few projects do define this contract.
+Most projects, as far as I know, rather choose a implicit contract.

+An implicit contract could be summarized by "everything that is open for extension is in the contract".
+For a PHP library, this means all classnames, all public and protected methods, all public properties, all interfaces.
+Basically "if you can use it from outside, it's in the contract".
+A private property is, by definition, not usable from external classes so it is not bound by the contract.

 ## Why do projects introduce BC breaks ?

-When reading this, you might wonder why people release new major versions of a software.
-If everybody would only release minor versions following SemVer, nobody would ever be afraid of upgrading its software because of BC breaks!
-Would'nt it be amazing, a software world without BC breaks and the fear of them?
+BC breaks are a [hindrance](https://www.snoyman.com/blog/2018/04/stop-breaking-compatibility). for the users of a dependency as they require an upgrade of the code relying on it.
+So why do they actually exist ?
+A world without BC breaks would be a marvelous thing.

+Unfortunately BC breaks are necessary for software to evolve.
+Maintaining backward compatibility strongly limits the options of the dependency maintainers and can stand in the way of necessary evolutions.
+This is why they are needed.

+However it is also important for maintainers to inform users of the BC breaks introduced in new versions.

+### BC breaks for PrestaShop

-Moreover PrestaShop is a CMS, which means it is customizable and extensible.
+PrestaShop is a [CMS](https://en.wikipedia.org/wiki/Content_management_system), which means it is customizable and extensible.
 Extension often comes from installing modules and a theme.

 These modules and themes are built by developers that want to sell it to an audience as large as possible.
-A BC break that impacts some code they are using is [a bother to them](https://www.snoyman.com/blog/2018/04/stop-breaking-compatibility).
+A BC break that impacts an API interface they are using is a bother to them.
 It means for example they have to provide a different version of their product for PrestaShop 1.7.5 and 1.7.6 because of a change in PrestaShop 1.7.6.

-BC breaks hinder the capability of modules to provide a huge compatibility range.
+BC breaks limit the capability of modules to provide a huge compatibility range.

-Unfortunately...
-BC breaks are necessary for software to evolve.
-Not all software changes can be done while maintaining backward compatibility, and BC breaks are a necessary step for a project to evolve in time.
+But BC breaks are a necessary step for PrestaShop to evolve in time.
 And [evolution is necessary](https://build.prestashop.com/news/prestashop-in-2019-and-beyond-part-3-the-future-architecture/) to ensure it continues to fit the needs of its user community, who evolve in time.
 Software that does not evolve is bound to disappear, replaced by better contributors.